harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 => Class
 {% endhighlight %}

 The ancestors hierarchy of `BasicClass` is as expected.
-Its singleton has more interesting ancestors.
+Its singleton class has more interesting ancestors.

 From here, we can observe the following:

-* Singleton classes inherit from their singleton superclasses
+* Singleton classes inherit from their singleton superclasses.
-* Singleton classes are instances of `Class` in Ruby core
+* Singleton classes are instances of `Class` in Ruby core.
-* All singleton classes inherit from `Class`
+* All singleton classes inherit from `Class`.
 * Singleton classes of modules are not part of the ancestors hiarchy.
-Only the singleton classes of class are inherited
+Only the singleton classes of class are inherited.

 First three observations are interesting to know.
 They explain how class methods of superclass are inherited to subclasses.

+Just like Ruby interpreter iterates through ancestors hierarchy of class to dispatch instance methods, it iterates through ancestors hierarchy of singleton class to dispatch class methods.

-Last observation is more important for actual Ruby programming.
+Last observation is quite important for actual Ruby programming.
 It tells that module methods are not inherited and can only be called directly from the module itself.

-The relationship between `Module` and `Class` is another interesting topic, but it's beyond the scope of this article.
+Comparing `Module` and `Class` is another interesting topic, but it's beyond the scope of this article.

 ## Bonus material

 ### Instance methods and class methods are two sides of the same coin

 {% highlight ruby %}